Omkar90492/Intelligent-Resume-Ranking-Platform/README.md

 # 🚀 AI-Powered Resume Screening and Ranking System

-AI Hire is a web-based application designed to automate the resume screening and ranking process using advanced Natural Language Processing (NLP) techniques.
-It enables recruiters to efficiently identify the most suitable candidates by matching parsed resumes with job descriptions.
+An Intelligent Talent Acquisition Platform engineered with a decoupled Next.js frontend and Python/Flask backend.
+It uses TF-IDF to automatically rank resumes against job descriptions.
 ---

 ## 🔑 Key Features